masolele/Global_cocoa_farms/README.md

 - **Geemap**: Data download
 - **Matplotlib**: For plotting

 ### You can run the model either locally or via Colab.
 Below I provide both options.
-With the Colab option, you can run the model prediction interactively, and step-by-step code is provided.
+With the Colab option, you can run the model prediction interactively.
+A step-by-step code is provided.
 Of course, you can adapt it to your own environment.
 ## Installation on local machine

 Create and activate the virtual environment and install the package as follows: